Traditional first-year students

 Up to two letters of recommendation from teachers, counselors, mentors, or community members will be accepted.
 Letters can be submitted through your application or emailed to email@example.com.
 No more than 2 letters will be accepted.

-Apply any time before November 15!
+The Early Action deadline is November 1 at 11:59 p.m.!
 Applying Early Action has some serious perks:

 - It’s free.
 The $50 application fee is waived.